8 Reasons why sticking to a schedule with these daily routine templates will actually make your days easier.

 I like to stick to themes because the kids get excited about the upcoming outing.

-Once a week, it’s fun to spend some money and explore somewhere new!
-Go on a field trip to the zoo, museum, botanical garden, aquarium, Chuck E. Cheese, McDonald’s, watch a movie, go to a local event, etc.
+Once a week, it’s fun to explore somewhere new!
+Go on a field trip to the zoo, museum, botanical garden, aquarium, or Chuck E. Cheese.
+You can also go to McDonald’s, watch a movie, or a local event.

 Even if you don’t have kids–do this!
 Take an art class, try a yoga class, or try a new restaurant for lunch.

-Remember to put away your phone and focus on the kids during this time.
+Remember to put away your phone so that you can focus on the kids during this time.
 Make it a priority to be fully present.

 Stock up at a dollar store for some seasonal crafts and coloring books.
-Fill a basket and set it out on the table for craft and color time.
+Then fill a basket and set it out on the table for craft and color time.

 My kids enjoy time to build and do puzzles, and I make this an independent activity.
 Each kid can choose a puzzle or something to build (Legos, building blocks, Lincoln Logs, attribute blocks, etc.) Set these in an area where they can access them on their own.
 I make a rule that they can do as many as they want, but they have to clean up one before getting out another.